tomohung/tomohung.github.io.octopress/source/_posts/2015-05-07-reflection-to-tealeaf-course3-week8-1.markdown

 end
 ```

-As the data, the event type is `charge.succeeded`.
+According to the data, the event type is `charge.succeeded`.

 In order to receive Stripe Webhook event, we need the gem `stripe_event`